-- Thomas, Edmund (Accepted).
+- Thomas, Edmund (Forthcoming).
 Reflecting on architecture.
 In A Companion to Ancient Aesthetics.
 Destree, Pierre & Murray, Penelope Blackwell.

 - Thomas, Edmund (2013).
 Introduction: Religious Architecture in the Roman Empire, East and West.
 In Cities and Gods: Religious Space in Transition.
 Kaizer, Ted, Leone, Anna, Thomas, Edmund & Witcher, Robert BABESCH, Annual Papers in Mediterranean Archaeology.
 7-8.

 - Thomas, Edmund (2006).
 'Atrium', 'Palace', 'Portico', 'Forum'.
 In The Harvard Companion to the Classical Tradition.
 Grafton, Anthony, Most, Glenn & Settis, Salvatore Cambridge, Massachusetts: Harvard University Press.